 • Organizations outside of Henderson County

-Upon completion, an email containing a copy of your preliminary proposal questionnaire will be delivered to the email address provided in your preliminary proposal which can be downloaded by following this link: 2019 Preliminary POW!
+Upon completion, an email containing a copy of your preliminary proposal questionnaire will be delivered to the email address provided in your preliminary proposal which can be downloaded and printed here.POW 2.
+2022 Preliminary POW!
 Grant Application

 Deliberation and Award

 After review of preliminary proposal questionnaires, selected applicants will receive a formal invitation to submit a full grant proposal which must be submitted by August 31st.
-The full grant applications will be reviewed and semi-finalists will be chosen by October 18th.
+The full grant applications will be reviewed and semi-finalists will be chosen by October 13th.
 All grant applicants will receive formal notification of the outcome of the deliberation process.
 The semi-finalists will have site visits during September.
 Following the site visits, three finalists will be chosen.
 All semi-finalists will be notified.
-The finalists will present their proposal to the full membership of POW! at POW!’s annual dinner on Thursday, November 7, 2019.
+The finalists will present their proposal to the full membership of POW! at POW!’s annual dinner held in November.
 If the Organization does not allow site visits or does not present at the annual dinner, then the Organization will be disqualified from receiving a grant.
 The site visit must be open to all POW members who wish to attend.
 No lobbying or solicitation of Foundation representatives is permitted.